yahiarefaiea/rapida/packages/rapida-rest-calls/readme.md

 **Rapida REST Calls** - An abstraction helper for http calls that returns api endpoints for each entity you create in a consistent way.

+**Warning** - Rapida REST Calls has been deprecated and it's no longer maintained.

 This package is part of [Rapida](https://github.com/yahiarefaiea/rapida).

 ## Usage